Emergency Student Loans and How to Get Them

 4. Call 2-1-1

-The 2-1-1 helpline and website is run by United Way Worldwide.
+United Way Worldwide runs the 2-1-1 helpline and website.
 When you call, text, or email 2-1-1, a representative can connect you to local community resources and nonprofits that provide financial assistance to students in need.

 For example, the 2-1-1 center in Florida may connect Seminole State College students to Destination Graduation.
 Run by the local United Way chapter, Destination Graduation is a program that gives students emergency financial assistance for unforeseen expenses that could hurt their chances of graduating on time.